 It is true that I travel the world with my husband Alan but when I began travelling so many years ago, it was as a solo female traveller, so I encourage anyone with dreams of travel to make them happen and don’t let the thought of doing it alone stop you.

-- 5 Where to stay in New York City
+- Where to stay as a solo female in New York City

 Solo Female Travel New York City

-When thinking of solo female travel New York may seem daunting, surprisingly it is a city I felt very safe in.
+When thinking of solo female travel, New York City may seem daunting, surprisingly it is a city I felt very safe in.
+As a female travelling alone, New York would have to be one of my most memorable travel experiences.

 Travelling Solo to New York City